yieldthedog/yieldthedog.github.com/source/_posts/2012-04-20-interesting-thingys-13.markdown

 ---
 layout: post
 title: "Interesting Thingys #13"
-date: 2012-04-20 08:54
+date: 2012-04-20 08:04
 comments: false
 categories: "Interesting-Thingys"
-published: false
+published: true
 ---

-This week with topics from
+This time with some hot topics in HTML5, JavaScript, NodeJS, …
 <!-- More -->

 ### Mobile Development